Privacy Notice: Your information, your rights

 • Your information is collected from various sources, most commonly directly from you.

-When you visit us, the clinicians and or administration staff will collect information from you which will form part of your health record; they will also document information relating to your care onto Trust’s systems.
+When you visit us, the clinicians and or administration staff will collect information from you which will form part of your health record.
+They will also document information relating to your care into the Trust’s systems.

 • From other NHS sources

 There will be occasions when you would have been referred or transferred from another NHS organisation, such as your GP or another hospital.
-In this instance information relating to your healthcare will be transferred across with you, this enables us to have a full history of your condition and allows staff to be able to provide you with the most appropriate quality of care and service.
+In this instance information relating to your healthcare will be transferred across with you.
+This enables us to have a comprehensive history of your condition which allows staff to be able to provide you with the most appropriate quality of care and service.

 • In what format do you collect my information?

 Your health record is made up of both electronic and paper documents.
-The Trust uses a number of computer based systems, these systems hold information relating to the care provided.
+The Trust uses a number of computer based clinical systems.
+These systems hold information relating to the care provided to you.
 The Trust retains information in accordance with best practice guidance issued by the Department of Health.

 • How long does the Trust keep my Information for?